murphyrobbit18/DiceRollerProgram/README.md

   for i in range of samples
     sampX.append(accelX)

-  accelY = collection of data in x-direction
+  accelY = collection of data in y-direction

   for i in range of samples
     sampY.append(accelY)